nbishdev/cnn-svhn-basic/README.md

-# cnn-svhn-basic
+# Basic Convolutional Neural Networks
-Convolutional Neural Networks for classification with the SVHN dataset.
+Convolutional Neural Networks for performing multi-class classification of images with the SVHN dataset.

+Early stopping is utilized to avoid overfitting while training.

+For the early stopping, the following patience values are tested:
+Patience (epochs) | Number of intermediate (dense) layers :-:
+0
+1
+2
+5